nbasara/auto_grader/README.md

 input.txt OutputGrader.py python_test.sh

+## Requirements

+Unix file system with the unzip command and ability to run bash scripts.

 ## How to Use

-Create a grading environment with all template files excluding the necessary files from students assignment.
+Create a grading environment with all template files excluding the necessary files from student's assignment.
-Have the students submit a zip file containing the necessary.
+Have the students submit a zip file containing the necessary files to dropbox via beachboard.
 Be sure the files are zipped and not a folder.
 The bash script assumes there is no underlying directory in the zip.

+In the grading environment include input.txt, OutputGrader.py, python_test.sh, and all of the files from dropbox.

+I have ran and devloped on ubuntu linux.
+Although you will also be able to run on WindowsSubsystemLinux or GITBash.

 To run on Linux
 `chmod +x python_test.sh`